qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   -----------------

   There are several layers for that take care of typing normally on a computer already set to Dvorak ('descramble' mode.)

-These layers are active' simply by changing the layer that you use for letters, and by having the upper/left key bring you back to that alternative letters layer, instead of to the default letters layer.
+  The keys on `_FUN` to layers that have a 'descramble' twin, switch to the normal layer variant in normal mode, and to the 'descramble' variant when in 'descramble' mode.
+While the 'descramble' BASE layer is active, all layer switching returns to that layer, and goes to 'descramble' variants where necessary.

   Go to `_FUN` layer, touch what is 'spacebar' (5th key bottom row) on the base layer, then hit what is 'escape' on the base layer (upper/left).
   To return to normal Dvorak output: go to `_FUN` and hit what is 'enter' on the base layer (4th key bottom row).

+  To test it, (in Debian/Linux) go to a terminal in X and type (normal user)
+   > setxkbmap -layout us -variant dvorak
+  Undo:
+   > setxkbmap -layout us

   Layers
   ======

-     Layer _LTR (LeTteRs, standard Dvorak)
+     yer _LTR (LeTteRs, standard Dvorak)
                                             | Right hand
      <pink2   <pinky<ring <middl<index<indx2| indx2>index>middl>ring> pinky>pink2>      // Keys by finger
      -o-                                   <|>                                         // -o- BASE access